 Be extra cautious and stay within your limits, knowledge, skill and physical ability.
 Now is not the time to try new activities or head into unfamiliar areas.
 Continue to avoid high-risk backcountry activities, regardless of your experience level.

-Calgary Parks pathway rules, covid 19 regulations and etiquette guidelines are in place to ensure the safety of all users and keep our Calgary area parks healthy and sustainable for everyone to enjoy.
+Calgary Parks Covid 19 pathway rules, covid 19 regulations and etiquette guidelines are in place to ensure the safety of all users and keep our Calgary area parks healthy and sustainable for everyone to enjoy.
 Please follow them each time you visit.
-Learn more about pathway safety, Community Events, attractions, fundraisers have direct and indirect impact on Calgary area communities.
+Learn more about parks, pathway safety, community events, attractions, fundraisers have direct and indirect impact on Calgary area communities.
 They provide opportunities for

 participation, skills development, volunteering and social, cultural economic and environmental